 Designed to develop an understanding of the Haas VF-1 CNC Control.
 Basic functions and operating modes of the Haas control are covered.
 Prerequisites: MTH60 and MFG121 recommended.
-Offered fall, winter and spring terms.

 MFG199 Variable credit Special Studies in Manufacturing

 Presents special studies in manufacturing through workshop, seminar, and independent study formats.